Captain Morgane and the Golden Turtle: Plot

 In her search for work, Morgane meets Thomas Briscoe, a pensioned merchant who wishes to search for the legendary Golden Turtle.
-This creature has been written about by Buckleberry Tanner, a famous adventurer who passed away some years ago.
+This creature has been written about by Buckleberry Tanner, a famous adventurer who died some years ago.
 Morgane convinces him to hire the Winsome Maid for his quest and the first stop is to be at Crab Island, where Tanner's grave is located.
 Morgane finds a clue that leads them further to Hollow Island.
 On Hollow Island, Morgane meets Nathaniel, a former friend of Hilary Simpkins.
 Simpkins is a rival pirate captain known for his cruelty and from Nathaniel Morgane hears that Diego has befriended him, going by the name Diablo when in his company.
 Morgane confronts Diego, who assures her his loyalties lie with Alessandro.
 He gets a chance to prove this when Simpkins abducts Briscoe and Morgane needs help freeing their client.
 They succeed, but Briscoe has already told Simpkins all he wanted to know and now he's heading with his crew for Briscoe's mansion on Bounty Island.
 Briscoe demands they return immediately to ensure the safety of his wife Elizabeth.
 The Winsome Maid hurries to Bounty Island where brains will have to beat brawn.
 To pay a local for his assistance, Morgane returns to her old home in hopes of finding something.
 She is attacked by Bonita's ghost who forces her into timewarp-dream state in order to communicate to her about Alessandro and give her the payment she needs to continue her quest.
 Morgane understands she'll have to bring her father back to the house one of these days, but Elizabeth comes first.
 Her trick to get to the mansion works and although she and the Briscoes get locked up in a burning house in the process, Morgane gets everyone out safely.
 While Elizabeth oversees the rebuilding of their home, Thomas continues the quest, now with the extra burden of having to retrieve his wife's stolen jewelry.